mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 The idea works in both ways - we also swap the views using the same presenter and whole app logic, for example we do so when we implement the Android TV version of our apps using the goodies from Leanback Library.

+To more general overview of VIPER features I recommend you reading my previous article.

 # Sum up

-To sum up let's take a look at our code:
+To sum up let's take a look at our code.
 - It's highly modular in way that allows us remotely enable, disable and swap modules and develop multiple screens and modules at once without conflicts.
 - The contract allows a dev to take a quick overview how the whole module works while each submodule is so simple and beautiful that it's understandable at a glance.
 - The view is passive, so we can swap the presenters, split the presenter to multiple ones if it grows too much, or attach additional presenters for optional features.